johnsusek/vue-test-declarative/README.md

 # Installation

-`npm install --save-dev vue-test-declarative @vue/test-utils mocha@5 mochapack expect jsdom jsdom-global browser-env babel-register babel-polyfill`
+`npm install --save-dev vue-test-declarative @vue/test-utils mocha mochapack module expect jsdom jsdom-global browser-env babel-register babel-polyfill`

 This command installs vue-test-declarative and other packages used by the generated tests.